 - Cherries come packed with melatonin, a powerful antioxidant hormone that helps in stimulating the cell growth while your belly stretches during pregnancy (5).

 - Experts say that melatonin also helps you to get a good night sleep with its potent anti-stress factor (6).

-- Grapes can be your healthy snacking option during pregnancy.
+- Grapes can be a healthy snacking option during pregnancy.

-- Grapes are full of vital nutrients such as vitamins, antioxidants, fiber, organic acids, pectin, folic acids, and more that aid the biological changes during pregnancy.
+- They are full of vital nutrients such as vitamins, antioxidants, fiber, organic acids, pectin, folic acids, and more than that, aid the biological changes during pregnancy.

 - They contain antioxidants including flavonol, linalool, anthocyanins, tannin, and geraniol, which boost immunity and prevent infections (7).